embeddedartistry/athena-bootloader/README.md

 ---------------
 Ariadne bootloader supports flashing through serial like any other regular bootloader.
 Using this way of uploading is built upon the very good *Optiboot* bootloader so it should be pretty straight forward to use.
 Just plug in the USB cable and select the serial port and the appropriate board from the __Tools__ > __Board__ menu.
-After plugging in the cable, press the reset button and the indication LED on __pin 13__ or in case of Ethernet __pin 9__ will start blinking rapidly.
+After that you must press the reset button and the indication LED on __pin 13__ or __pin 9__, in case of Arduino Ethernet, will start blinking rapidly.
 This means that the bootloader is running and the Arduino is ready to be programmed.
-If the bootloader doesn't receive anything for a *5 sec* period and there is a valid program in the memory, the bootloader will time out and run the user's application.
-In case there is not program or the program has been marked invalid the bootloader will never time out.
+If there is a __valid__ program already flashed on the Arduino, you have to reprogram the device in the next __5 seconds__.
+If you don't, the bootloader will initiate the program that is already in the Arduino.
+In case there is no program flashed or the program has been marked as __invalid__, the bootloader will never time out and you can reprogram it at any time.

+After a succesful flashing,

-After flashing is successful *Arduino Duemilanove* will automatically start the user's application but *Arduino Uno* will do a reset cycle and start the program after the bootloader times out.
-This happens because *Uno* has the autoreset feature that resets the board after flashing.
+* *Arduino Duemilanove* will automatically start the user's application.
+* *Arduino Uno* will do a reset cycle and start the program after the bootloader times out.

+This happens because *Uno* has the autoreset feature that resets the board after a serial connection.

-Due to autoreset for remote tftp programming is being implemented using a watchddog timer timeout, the bootloader will do a full run after every reset, physical or software.
+Due to "autoreset" for remote tftp programming is being implemented using a watchddog timer timeout, the bootloader will do a full cycle after every reset, physical or software.
 For those who want *Adaboot No-Wait Mod*-like functionality, we have been testing some options on how to circumvent these limitations, but they still need refinement.